Public Records Access Guidelines

-Within ten (10) days from the date the request is received, DPR will determine whether the request, in whole or in part, seeks copies of disclosable public records in DPR’s possession and notify the requester of such determination.
-In unusual circumstances, the 10-day time limit may be extended up to an additional fourteen (14) days by written notice to the requester, setting forth the reason for the time extension.
-Unusual circumstances include:
+DPR will notify the requestor within ten (10) days from the date the request is received, whether DPR has disclosable public records.
+If DPR determines that it has disclosable public records, DPR will provide the requestor with an estimated date and time when the records will be made available.
+In some circumstances, the 10-day time limit may be extended up to an additional fourteen (14) days by written notice to the requester, setting forth the reason for the time extension.
+Reasons may include:

-If DPR determines it will comply with the request, the records will be made available as promptly as possible upon payment of any applicable copying fees.
+If DPR determines that it has disclosable records, the records will be made available upon payment of any applicable copying fees.

 Records in Electronic Format